 Not solved: Agile thinking is: the smaller, the better, in order to try to solve complexity and to get rid of interdependencies, meaning that the features are divided into smaller and smaller tasks per year .
 This also generates low Flow Efficiency, loss of the Big Picture and an excessive amount of coordinators, which are the same problems as for traditional projects, but of different reasons, see this blog post about Clogging for the details.

-- Problem: To be able to finish a project, we need to have both the right amount of resources and competences, the roles and the responsibilitites, when we setting up the project, but then the focus must be on solving the problem as neatly as possible.
+- Problem: To be able to finish a project, we need to have both the right number of resources and competences, the roles and the responsibilities, when we setting up the project, but then the focus must be on solving the problem as neatly as possible.
 The traditional line organisation takes care of administrative parts including the resource and competence need of the organisation, and this is structured by each manager having an area of responsibility; roles and responsibilities.
 But, when a project has been setup to solve a task with the right people, the focus needs to be on interactions flowing freely over the whole organisation to solve interdependencies between activities.
 The reason is that interdependencies in for example product development are never known in advance, meaning that the interactions can never be “processified” and therefore never can be fully specified any (manager’s) roles and responsibilities.
 See this blog post for a thorough explanation.

 Not solved: Roles and responsibilities are too rigid in frameworks when Agile is scaled.
 Rigid roles and responsibilities we can only have within the repetitive processes in production; standardised work.
 In product development, as stated above, we can never from start address the interactions needed in order to solve the upcoming interdependencies between the teams and/or experts along the way.
-To have roles and responsibilities is important so a company can see that is has the right amount of resources and competences needed, but when doing the actual work, the focus shall be on solving the problem, HOW the whole task should be solved in the most efficient way, not on the roles and responsibilities.
+To have roles and responsibilities is important so a company can see that is has the right number of resources and competences needed, but when doing the actual work, the focus shall be on solving the problem, HOW the whole task should be solved in the most efficient way, not on the roles and responsibilities.
 And as also stated above, it is impossible to state who is responsible for an interaction, meaning that it neither can be put in any role’s responsibilities nor “processified” since we do not know from the beginning about its coming presence, neither when or between whom.

 - Never a problem: Scaling in traditional projects, where the wholeness is still kept together when the original task is broken down to smaller tasks, also with a long-term architecture in focus.
 Traditional projects have always been very structured regarding organisation, architecture and planning, all three very important in order to reduce the complexity when size is introduced.